‘Broken’ Patrick Mahomes vs. broken Ben Roethlisberger: Who will prevail? - NewsBreak

 Back in those days, Big Ben still had JuJu Smith-Schuster and Antonio Brown to throw the ball to; now he has receivers Diontae Johnson, Chase Claypool and tight end Pat Freiermuth as his main options.
 Solid receiving options but not as phenomenal as JuJu and AB.

-This (potentially final) Mahomes-Roethlisberger matchup could be like that if the defenses come to play as some do in the playoffs.
+This (potentially final) Mahomes-Roethlisberger matchup could be like that if the defenses come to play like some do in the playoffs.

 With the temperature sitting around 32 degrees Fahrenheit at kickoff on Sunday night, these teams won’t be limited to the run either.